Skip to main content

 Oh no!
 It’s probably in…(queue scary music)…The Garage…or…The Basement.

 The garage or the basement is usually a dedicated storage room in most homes.
 However, those who purchased an rv may need to look for rv storage units.
 A typical garage doesn’t have enough space to house a motorhome.
 Buying an RV isn’t an easy decision to make.
 It’s more than just buying an RV.
-It’s learning how to drive or tow it.
+It’s learning how to drive or tow it with the help of RV Towing services.
 It’s learning how to do your maintenance and when to take it to the shop.
 It’s learning how to overcome the sticker shock of gas prices versus mileage.
 Buying an RV is a long-term, adventurous investment that isn’t right for everyone.
 If you’re considering purchasing an RV, get first some tips at Zervs.

 Organizing these storage areas doesn’t have to send a chill down your spine, but you do need an action plan.
 These zones can be overwhelming due to their size and confusing conglomeration of clutter.
 First, you need to shed some light on the situation—literally!
 Garages and basements are dark; throw open the windows and doors, and bring in a couple of lamps.
 Grab a roll of heavy-duty yard bags and take paper and pen with you so you can make note of to-do’s as you’re working (like “need new broom” or “leak in corner; call Butler Plumbing Inc. for a plumber”).
 Have a tape measure handy so you can jot the dimensions of objects that might best be stored in a container.
 Start at the entryway and work around the room in a clockwise direction.